chattergpt/Hackathon-Summer-2025/README.md

  * 1st place Undergraduate division- Transcriptonaughts
  * 2nd place Undergraduate division- NoahStefancik

  * 1st place Open division - CookieMonster
  * 2nd place Open division- cosmo

 If your team's final RMSD was <2.3, you will receive a prize!
+* All teams eligible for **cash** prizes must submit their code to the organizers to claim their prize.
+See e-mail for details.
 * All individuals who participated in the following teams will receive a prize for your score: Transcriptonaughts, NoahStefancik, The Mighty-condrion, CookieMonster, The Bros, cosmo, Euchromatin, UMAP my heart, Kill Bill, Nyarlathotep, Alpha Groundhog, 60hahsm, Regression Renaissance, ms ds	duo,acid,Caiman,RNAnalytics,Flageolets,Pomodoro, AMA, MM, BOMN, HuaweiPower, KgP, The real science, LNCLLM, joshpredicts, and fish.

 In order to claim your prize, you will need to fill out a [post-competition survey](https://forms.gle/9gJPtp2dZQgdgSFg9) and [prize information form](https://forms.gle/dKJUQkzPdCAkt9ZBA).